 And a handheld window vacuum cleaner is a great way to quickly get rid of condensation build-up on your static caravan’s windows.
 In fact we’ve written a guide on reducing static caravan condensation here.
 And moisture traps and dehumidifiers will help to soak up any additional moisture inside the caravan during winter.

 For travelling to your park and exploring the area, winter tyres for your car are a good investment for better traction and fuel economy.

 10. Draining down

 Did you know?
-For a month before and after a religious celebration like Christmas, our policy automatically increases contents cover by up to £2500 to take account of any presents you might have in the caravan.
+For a month before and after a religious celebration like Christmas, A Leisuredays holiday caravan insurance policy automatically increases contents cover by up to £2500 to take account of any presents you might have in your caravan.
 The same applies when anyone in your close family is celebrating a birthday whilst using the caravan.
-Another great benefit of our Defaqto 5 Star rated policy.

 Over to you…